 As I travel the world with my daughter, I’m always trying to find positive female role models for her to look up to.
-As a strong supporter of women travel, I know that encouraging women to travel more starts at a very young age.
+As a strong supporter of women travel, I know that teaching girls to be fearless travelers starts at a very young age.
 For me, I’m trying to do my part by bringing my daughter along on our world travel journey.

 Why role models for girls are important